Shawn-29/ShawnPlantHut/README.md

 Features:

-* Detailed photographs and growing advice for collectors and researchers
+* Detailed photographs and growing advice for collectors and researchers.
-* Responsive layout ensures site displays correctly across all devices
+* Responsive layout ensures site displays correctly across all devices.